CultivateHQ/cultivateHQ.com/source/posts/2015-10-16-phoenix-elm-3.md

     Also Elm idiomatically places two new lines between function definitions.

-4. If you check your browser now (start the server with `iex mix phoenix.server` if it's not already running) you should see something like this.
+4. If you check your browser now (start the server with `iex -S mix phoenix.server` if it's not already running) you should see something like this.

     ![woo hoo I'm in a View](/images/phoenix-elm/7.png)